Shop RNIB Donate now

 Lattice dystrophy

-Lattice dystrophy is the most common dystrophy affecting the stroma.
-It is passed on in a family by dominant inheritance and usually begins before the age of 20 years.
-Early symptoms tend to be a “foreign body” sensation, which can feel like there is something in your eye and a slight change in vision.
+Lattice dystrophy is the most common stromal dystrophy.
+It is passed on in a family by dominant inheritance.
+It usually begins before the age of 20 years.
+Early symptoms tend to be a 'foreign body' sensation, which can feel like there is something in your eye.
+There may also be a slight change in vision.
 Some people may experience painful corneal erosions, but others have no symptoms.

 Lattice dystrophy causes material to build up on the cornea in a lattice (grid) pattern.
-When your eye is examined under a microscope, called a slit lamp, very fine glassy-looking overlapping lines and dots can be seen in your cornea looking like "cracked glass".
+When your eye is examined under a microscope, called a slit lamp, very fine glassy-looking overlapping lines and dots can be seen in your cornea.
+The appearance looks like 'cracked glass'.
 As the dystrophy progresses, these lines become thicker and may make the cornea hazy affecting your sight.

-If you have a foreign body sensation and erosions then you will be given treatment for these, which might include lubricating eye drops and/or antibiotic eye drops.
+Treatment for a 'foreign body' sensation and erosions might include lubricating eye drops and/or antibiotic eye drops.
 If you experience serious sight loss, laser treatment or corneal transplant might be required.

 Granular dystrophy

-This dystrophy affects both eyes and is passed on in a family by dominant inheritance.
-Changes to your cornea usually begin before the age of 20.
-In the early stages vision isn’t affected, but when your eyes are examined using a slit lamp, small white deposits, which look like crumbs, sugar granules, rings or snowflakes can be seen in your cornea.
+Granular dystrophy affects both eyes and is passed on in a family by dominant inheritance.
+It usually begins before the age of 20.
+In the early stages, vision isn’t affected but when your eyes are examined using a slit lamp, small white deposits can be seen in your cornea.
+These look like crumbs, sugar granules, rings or snowflakes.

-Slowly, over time these deposits increase in number and join becoming larger and noticeable without a slit lamp.
+These deposits increase in number slowly over time.
+They join together, becoming larger and noticeable without a slit lamp.

-Vision is not usually severely affected under the age of 50, but as the dystrophy worsens you may experience frequent painful recurrent erosions and also glare and light sensitivity because of the increase in deposits.
+Vision is not usually severely affected under the age of 50.
+As granular dystrophy worsens, you may experience frequent painful recurrent erosions, glare and light sensitivity because of the increase in deposits.

 If you develop erosions and your eyes are painful or uncomfortable, lubricating eye drops can be given to help soothe your eyes and allow the cornea to heal.

-If the erosions are very frequent and not helped with drops, you may need laser treatment to remove some of the deposits and smooth the surface of the cornea to try to prevent or lessen these.
-Your cornea may also become less sensitive to touch and pain due to the dystrophy.
-This can mean that you may not be aware that you are developing erosions or that your cornea is damaged.
+If the erosions are frequent and not helped with drops, you may need laser treatment to remove some of the deposits and smooth the surface of the cornea.
+Your cornea may also become less sensitive to touch and pain due to granular dystrophy.
+You may not be aware that you are developing erosions or that your cornea is damaged.

-Painful recurrent erosions can increase the haziness of the stroma, and this can lead to further reduced vision.
+Painful recurrent erosions can increase the haziness of the stroma.
+This can lead to further reduced vision.
 If you experience serious sight loss due to granular dystrophy, a corneal transplant may be required.

 Macular corneal dystrophy

-This dystrophy is passed on in a family by recessive inheritance, which makes it less common, but more severe, than other stromal dystrophies.
+Macular corneal dystrophy is passed on in a family by recessive inheritance.
+This makes it less common than other stromal dystrophies.
+But it tends to be more severe.

 Macular corneal dystrophy causes dense greyish-white deposits to form in the stroma.
-With time more and more of these deposits develop eventually causing the whole stroma to become cloudy.
+With time more and more of these deposits develop.
+Eventually, the whole stroma becomes cloudy and vision is reduced.

 These changes also cause the cornea to become thinner and irregular in shape.
-As well as reducing vision, macular corneal dystrophy can also make someone sensitive to light and cause painful erosions to develop.
+Macular corneal dystrophy can also make someone sensitive to light and cause painful erosions to develop.

-Often between the ages of 20 to 40 there will be serious sight loss due to this dystrophy.
+Often this dystrophy causes severe sight loss between the ages of 20 to 40.
 You may need a corneal transplant.

 Endothelial dystrophies

 The endothelium is an extremely thin single layer of cells, which makes up the innermost layer of your cornea.
-This layer is vital for keeping the cornea clear, as it acts as a pump controlling the movement of fluids and nutrients in and out of your cornea.
+This layer is vital for keeping the cornea clear.
+The endothelium acts as a pump controlling the movement of fluids and nutrients in and out of your cornea.

 Without this pump, the cornea can swell with fluid and become hazy.
-This layer cannot repair itself, so conditions that affect the endothelium can cause swelling of the cornea that can lead to serious sight loss.
+The endothelium cannot repair itself, so conditions that affect the endothelium can cause swelling of the cornea that can lead to serious sight loss.

 Fuchs endothelial dystrophy

 Fuchs corneal endothelial dystrophy is passed on in a family by dominant inheritance.
+Most of the time, it is sporadic, meaning there is no family history of the condition.
+It is normally detected when someone is in their 50s or 60s.
 As a normal part of getting older, a small number of endothelial cells are lost.
 This does not normally cause any changes in vision.
 In Fuchs dystrophy, this process speeds up and more cells than usual are lost.

-If the changes to your sight are starting to cause you difficulties, your specialist may recommend that you have a corneal transplant.
+If the changes to your sight are starting to cause you difficulties, your ophthalmologist may recommend that you have a corneal transplant.

 Coping